 Focus, Flow and Joy

-Developers should be able to focus on their work and be able to make software with minimum impediments.
+Developers should be able to focus on their work and be able to develop software with minimum impediments.
 This is facilitated by making sure that the software development lifecycle infrastructure is working for the benefit of the engineering organization.

 Improvement of Daily Work

 Continuously learning and improving the conditions in which the work gets done is the key to maximise the flow of value and the happiness of the people doing the work.
-Successful organizations facilitate a continuously improving environment by enabling engineers to build tools and practices that improve their daily operations.
+Successful organizations facilitate a continuously improving environment by enabling engineers to build tools and practices that enhance their daily operations.

 Last but not least, the engineering organization, just like any other department in the company, should be sharply focused on the customer.
 All the efforts should be balanced against what’s best for the customer and, ultimately, for the company.